wp-plugins/external-video-for-everybody/readme.txt

 == Upgrade Notice ==

 = 2.0 =
 Now includes an option to detect remote files and adjust source tags and downloads based on which files are actually available.
-Integrates VideoJS 3.2.0, including support for captioning.
+Integrates VideoJS 3.2.0.

 = 1.0 =
 Now includes an optional built-in style sheet that is especially useful for